Education (EDUC)

 EDUC 547.
 Nature and Needs of Diverse Populations.
 3 Credits.

-Examines the characteristics, methods, and techniques appropriate for students who are learning disabled, emotionally handicapped, and educable mentally handicapped, and for whom English is a second language.
+Examines the characteristics, methods, and techniques appropriate for students who are learning disabled, emotionally disabled, and educable mentally disabled, and for whom English is a second language.

 EDUC 548.
 Children's Literature.
 3 Credits.